rahulgopinath/rahulgopinath.github.io/_posts/2018-09-10-representing-grammar-in-python.markdown

 <div name='python_canvas'></div>
 </form>
 But is there a better way?
 Ideally, one would like to define the grammar like one defines the class, so that it feels part of the language.
 One mechanism we can (ab)use is the type annotations.
-Specifically in `Python 3.7` one can use the postponed evaluation of annotations to accomplish a DSL as below, with grammar keys as attributes of the grammar class:
+Specifically in `Python 3.7` one can use the postponed evaluation of annotations to accomplish a DSL as below, with grammar keys as attributes of the grammar class.
+Unfortunately, to be able to use that, we need to place import `from __future__ import annotations` at the top of the file.
+So, while we can do that in practice, it is difficult to do that in this blog post form.
+Hence, I put the contents of my grammar into a string, and evaluate that string instead.

 <!--
 ############
+s = """
 from __future__ import annotations

 class expr(grammar):